Guangzhou–Kowloon through train

 The Guangzhou–Kowloon through train (廣九直通車 or 港穗直通車 (广九直通车 or 港穗直通车, Guǎngjiǔ Zhítōngchē or Găngsuì Zhítōngchē)) was an inter-city railway service between Hong Kong and Guangzhou jointly operated by the MTR Corporation of Hong Kong and the Guangzhou Railway Group of mainland China.
 Services operated along the East Rail line within Hong Kong territory, crossing the Hong Kong–Chinese border at Lo Wu, and continuing along the Guangmao Railway and Guangshen Railway in Guangdong province.

 Twelve trains ran in each direction every day, with a journey time of 1 hour 40 minutes.

 The MTRC operated the KTT service on this route.
 The KTT service was provided by double-decker trains, usually comprising two Premium Class carriages and five First Class carriages.
 China Railway Guangzhou Group provided the other trains on this route.

 Places served by the MTR Guangzhou–Kowloon Through Train included: Hong Kong, Dongguan, Guangzhou.
-The service had been suspended since the outbreak of COVID-19, and officially discontinued in 31 July 2024, following an announcement by the General Administration of Customs on the closure of all four railway ports of the inter-city through trains, citing that the travel needs had been met by high-speed rail services from Hong Kong West Kowloon to Guangzhou East.
+The service had been suspended since the outbreak of COVID-19, and officially discontinued on 31 July 2024, following an announcement by the General Administration of Customs on the closure of all four railway ports of the inter-city through trains, citing that the travel needs had been met by high-speed rail services from Hong Kong West Kowloon to Guangzhou East.

 History

 Early years

 Steam locomotive W.G.
 Bagnall 0-4-4T, used in former Sha Tau Kok Branch Line.

-The original line of the Chinese section was called Kowloon-Canton Railway Corporation (KCR) and the British section was called Kowloon–Canton Railway (KCR), which later stretched a rapid transit network in the other New Territories regions in Hong Kong.
+The original line of the Chinese section was called the Canton–Kowloon Railway and the British section was called the Kowloon–Canton Railway (KCR), which later stretched a rapid transit network in the other New Territories regions in Hong Kong.
 The engineering partnership Messrs Arthur John Barry and John Wolfe-Barry were Consulting Engineers to the project.

 The segment within Hong Kong, then a British Crown colony, was known as the British section.
 Construction began in 1906, and it was opened on 1 October 1910 as a single-track system, roughly corresponding to the present-day East Rail line).

 The complete railway between Kowloon in Hong Kong and the Chinese city of Canton (Guangzhou) was opened on 5 October 1911.
 With the Chinese section opened in 1911, through-trains ran from the southern terminus in Tsim Sha Tsui across the border to the southern Chinese city of Canton at Tai Sha Tau station.
 Trains were steam-hauled.
 From the one-line railroad, the KCR network was expanded to three railway lines and a light railway system, with 32 railway stations and 68 light rail stations.

 At first trains on the British Section ran northwards from a temporary terminus at Kowloon Point through the eastern New Territories up to the border with China at Lo Wu.
 The permanent southern terminus, Kowloon station in Tsim Sha Tsui, opened later in 1914.

 A narrow gauge railway operating works trains was used in the construction of the standard gauge British Section.
 The narrow gauge materials were later used to build the now-defunct Sha Tau Kok Branch.